New Economical Coupon Cutting Machine for Welding Schools

 Written by Weld.com

 So what is pulse?
-To describe it simply, pulse welding will alternate your amperage input from a high setting to a low setting at the intervals in which you dictate.
-For instance, when you set your machine at 100 amps and 1 pulse per second with a background current of 50%; your machine will go from 100 amps to 50 amps and back to 100 amps every second.
-So now that you know what pulse is, why would you want to use it?
+Simply put, pulse welding alternates amperage from a peak setting to a background setting at set intervals.
+For example, if you set your machine at 100 amps and 1 pulse per second with a background current of 50%; your machine will go from 100 amps to 50 amps and back to 100 amps every second.